mhorga/mhorga.github.io/_posts/2015-10-19-image-processing-in-ios-part-3.markdown

 var pixel = rgba.pixels[index]
 {% endhighlight %}

 If you remember from last time, the `RGBA` struct has a pointer to a `Pixel` type which acts like an array.
-The next thing we would like is to see what `color` and `alpha` values the pixel stores, and eventually change some of these values, like for example set the pixel color to full `green`, store the new color and then look at the image to see the outstanding `green` pixel:
+The next thing we would like is to see what `color` and `alpha` values the pixel stores, and eventually change some of these values, like for example set the pixel color to full `green`, store the new color and then look at the image to see our glorious `green` pixel:

 {% highlight swift %}
 pixel.red = 0